The best creators don't just have followers — they have a thriving online community.

 5. Mighty Networks

-Mighty Networks is a community hosting platform for entrepreneurs that offers a suite of community management tools alongside monetization options, meaning that you can build and run your community all on this one platform.
+Mighty Networks is a community hosting platform for entrepreneurs.
+It offers a good range of community management tools and monetization options.

-The cornerstone of Mighty Networks is its activity feed, letting members keep up to date at a glance.
-On top of that, they have access to chat and a member list, in addition to an events list and a course or resource library.
+The cornerstone of Mighty Networks is its activity feed.
+This feed keeps members keep up to date at a glance, much like a Facebook or Instagram feed.
+On top of that, community members have access to chat, member list, events list and a course or resource library.

 Features: